YousefKurchaloy/Intro-to-Web-Development-Project/README.md

 - **Bootstrap**: Enhancing responsiveness and aesthetics.

 ## 🖥️ Live Demo:
 The website is hosted online for public access.
-[Include a link to the live demo once hosted, e.g., GitHub Pages or another hosting service.]
+[Team 6](https://team6.me/)

 Feel free to explore the project, use it as a learning resource, or provide feedback.
 This project reflects our dedication to creating impactful and accessible educational tools through modern web development!